BrandonJohnGrenier/pattern-commons/README.md

 ## Introduction

-Pattern Commons minimal library for common functions including identity generation, JSON parsing and reflection.
+Pattern Commons is a minimal library for common functions including identity generation, JSON parsing and reflection.

-To get started, add the following dependency to your depedency list
+To get started, add the following dependency to your depedency list:
 ```xml
 <dependency>
     <groupId>fm.pattern</groupId>